 While few will grieve the dead dictator, it is worth noting that the US invasion has probably killed more people than Saddam did, and the US empire has killed more people since World War II than the six million Jews killed during the Nazi Holocaust.
 (Retired CIA agent John Stockwell made that comparison more than a decade ago, and it's even more true today.)

 Saddam's murder was carried out by the US puppet regime at the height of the Hajj, the pilgrimage to Mecca that is a sacred duty for all Muslims to do at least once in their life, if they are able to do so.
 The culmination of the Hajj is marked by the festival of Eid al-Adha, which commemorates the sacrifice by Abraham.
 The Bush team has a warped sense of humor to kill their former business partner to celebrate this holiday, which seems calculated to be as offensive as possible to Muslims, even the vast majority who couldn't stand Saddam and are glad that he's no longer in power.
-And as horrible as Saddam was, most Iraqis report that life was more pleasant under the tyrant than under foreign military occupation.
+And as horrible as Saddam was, most Iraqis report that life was more pleasant under the tyrant than under foreign military occupation, at least if you were not publicly dissenting from Saddam's rule.
 One of the best testimonies about the tragedy that has befalled Iraq is the Riverbend Blog, aka Baghdad Burning, at http://riverbendblog.blogspot.com

 Saddam may be gone, but the legacy of the US attacks on Iraq will remain for generations to come, especially fallout from depleted uranium weapons, the destruction of Iraqi infrastructure, the creation of millions of refugees (Iraq now has the greatest refugee exodus of any country), and the shattering of what was once a prosperous society with one of the best educated population.
 Iraq has gone from being a relatively gender-equal society (by Middle Eastern standards) to a fearful conflict zone where women are rarely able to be educated or appear in public without the veil.
 This outcome makes it hard not to suspect that the US plan all along as been to break up Iraq into three fragments to make the oil easier to control.